uggla/cloud_native_app/README.md

 ## First session

  * Project explanation: Overall Goals & method (groups, prod platform, TD systems for tests).
 No formal solution will be directly given, students will have to build the solution by themselves.
 Many approaches are possible.
 The teachers team role will be after the 2 first sessions and generic presentations on all concepts to help them in the realization of that application and its setup.
- * Cloud fundamentals: IaaS  (Bruno)
+(Christophe / René)
  * OpenStack architecture & example (Bruno)
+ * Docker (Bruno)
- * Production platform exaplanation (Bruno)
+ * Production platform explanation (Vincent)
  * OpenVPN setup
  * Waystation creation (see below)  --> pb need group defined.
  * Home work: